-Market-Based Rates 18 C.F.R. § 342.3
+Tariff Rate Types Market-Based Rates (18 C.F.R. § 342.3)

-- Carrier must demonstrate that it lacks significant market power in the in the origin market and the destination market - Filing requirements established in 18 C.F.R. part 348 - FERC rules require a relatively lengthy application - If the application is approved, the carrier may set rates at whatever level the market will bear - Lorrie Marcil and Amy Hoff will be giving a presentation discussing market-based rates in significant depth on Thursday morning.
+- Carrier must demonstrate that it lacks significant market power in the in the origin market and the destination market - Filing requirements established in 18 C.F.R. part 348 - FERC rules require a relatively lengthy application - If the application is approved, the carrier may set rates at whatever level the market will bear

-Cost-of-Service Rates 18 C.F.R. § 342.4
+Tariff Rate Types Cost-of-Service Rates (18 C.F.R. § 342.4)

-- Carrier must show that there is a substantial divergence between the actual costs experienced by the carrier and the rate resulting from the application of the index such that the rate at the ceiling level would preclude the carrier from being able to charge a just and reasonable rate - Filing requirements established in 18 C.F.R. part 346 - More on cost-based rates to come...
+Carrier must show that there is a substantial divergence between the actual costs experienced by the carrier and the rate resulting from the application of the index such that the rate at the ceiling level would preclude the carrier from being able to charge a just and reasonable rate

+• Filing requirements established in 18 C.F.R. part 346